 where $\vec\rhos'$ is obtained from $\vec\rhos$ by performing a weak shuffle on one $\rhos_i$. \item The number of collisions of levels, i.e., the number of elements of

-where $\rhos_i$ and $\rhos_{i+1}$ are weakly composable. \end{enumerate} We are also using Corollary~\ref{cor:splittings-embedded} to ensure that the limiting curves are embedded.
+where $\rhos_i$ and $\rhos_{i+1}$ are weakly composable. \end{enumerate} (We are also using Lemma~\ref{lem:splittings-embedded} to ensure that the limiting curves are embedded.)

-The two-story ends correspond to the first term in Formula~\eqref{eq:A-Ainf-rel} by definition.
+The two-story ends correspond to the first term in Formula~\eqref{eq:A-Ainf-rel}.

 Next we discuss the second term in Formula~(\ref{eq:A-Ainf-rel}).
-From Lemma~\ref{lem:reeb-differential} we see that, for a consistent set $\rhos$ of Reeb chords,
+Lemma~\ref{lem:reeb-differential} implies that, for a consistent set $\rhos$ of Reeb chords,

-On the other hand, sums~(\ref{item:AMod-join}) and~(\ref{item:AMod-shuffle}) above correspond, respectively, to the sum over all weak splittings and weak shuffles of $\rhos_i$, one of the sets of Reeb chords in~$\vec\rhos$.
-By Lemma~\ref{lemma:collision-is-composable}, only proper (not weak) splittings or shuffles contribute, and therefore the second term in Formula~\eqref{eq:A-Ainf-rel} corresponds to sums~(\ref{item:AMod-join}) and~(\ref{item:AMod-shuffle}) above.
+On the other hand, sums~(\ref{item:AMod-join}) and~(\ref{item:AMod-shuffle}) above correspond, respectively, to the sum over all weak splittings and weak shuffles one of the sets of Reeb chords in~$\vec\rhos$.
+By Lemma~\ref{lemma:collision-is-composable}, only honest (not just weak) splittings or shuffles contribute, and therefore the second term in Formula~\eqref{eq:A-Ainf-rel} corresponds to sums~(\ref{item:AMod-join}) and~(\ref{item:AMod-shuffle}) above.